The ride starts and finishes at Grasmere Sports Field.

 Ennerdale to Eskdale

 Turn left at the give way in Ennerdale Bridge, then left again after 400m, onto the climb over Cold Fell.
 This one is straight and steady to begin with, but then a steep windy bit over a cattle grid, followed by a final steady pull up to the top of the moor (290m, Swarth Fell).
 Follow the road on down, over another cattle grid, then a short climb back up before the more serious descent down to Calder Bridge.
 Take care on the later part of this descent – there’s a couple of hairpin bends not long before you reach Calder Bridge.
-Turn left into the village hall car park as you enter the village – this is both the second checkpoint and the second feed station 86.6 miles Again be sure to use the electronic timing by Results Base.
+Turn left into the village hall car park as you enter the village – this is both the second checkpoint and the second feed station 86.6 miles.
+Be sure to use the electronic timing by Results Base.
 Marshals will be here to help you, there are also then drinks, sandwiches, cakes, bananas etc., and toilets available in the village hall.
 Again there is a cut off time for riders at 3.30 pm.

 Just after leaving the village hall you reach the main A595 coast road and turn left down to Gosforth.
 This road is busy and not wide, so file out.
 After 2 miles look out for the fork left on a descent, leading off the main road and down through some traffic calming and into Gosforth village.
 Bear left at the mini-roundabout in the village centre, then turn right about 200m further on, where a lane forks off to the right towards Santon Bridge.
 This is an easy bit, on a pleasant lane, down through Santon to Santon Bridge, but just after swinging right over the bridge you hit another steep climb, over Irton Pike.
 The descent gets quite steep and twisty towards the end, so don’t let your speed get too high.